naala89/apiopenstudio/includes/wiki/how-it-works.md

 * Account and Application that the resources is associated with.
 * Caching
 * Resource security - none (completely open), oauth, bearer token, etc.
-* The flow of data between functions from input/s to the final output.
+* The flow of data between processors from input/s to the final output.
 * The format of the output, which can be JSON, XML, text, file, image, etc.

 ### Processors